leruce/iCJS/README.md

 Current Task:
-Complete IMap file.
-Determine to adopt a new group into our group
+Finish IMap and Toks files.
+So we can work on Engine/Prog

 Work Order:
 IMap -> Toks -> Engine -> Prog

-~1500 Lines left to translate
+~1350 Lines left to translate

 For different class for me to remember: Presentation on Nov 30 #5 Database